renesas-rcar/meta-renesas/meta-rcar-gen3/README.md

 *  After a Customer Yocto BSP version releases, the Community Yocto BSP will be rebased and released accordingly.

-*  dunfell-X:
+*  gatesgarth-X:

-    * The versions used on dunfell (Yocto Project 3.1) will start on dunfell-Yocto-v3.21.0 to keep the major version numbers in sync.
+    * The versions used on gatesgarth (Yocto Project 3.2) will start on gatesgarth-Yocto-v4.7.0 to keep the major version numbers in sync.

 ## Contribution